proteusInstitute/proteus.github.io/publist.md

 [PDF]

-Bongard, J. C. (2011) The `What', `How' and the `Why' of Evolutionary Robotics.
+Bongard, J. C. (2011) The What, How and the Why of Evolutionary Robotics.
 In Doncieux, S., Bredeche, N., Mouret, J.-B. (eds.), New Horizons in Evolutionary Robotics (Studies in Computational Intelligence), 341: 29-35.